 The Blue Loop starts at the Trumpet Round Road kiosk and is just under 3 miles long with an elevation gain of about 900 feet.
 Although this description ascends the trail via the southern side of the loop and descends via the northern side, the trail can be hiked in either direction.

 Leaving the kiosk, head south across the clearing and enter the woods.
 The trail soon crosses Salmon Hole Brook and begins to steadily ascend Cole Hill through a young forest.
+En route, you will pass a backcountry ski trail on your right; make sure you bear left here to stay on the Blue Loop.
 Just over half a mile from the trailhead, you reach the lower ledge that has a beautiful view to the north and east.
 The Blue Loop then continues to ascend, passes a junction with the Yellow Trail (with which it now coincides), and reaches the upper ledge.
 Here there is a sweeping view that extends from northeastern Vermont to Mount Lafayette and the Kinsmans—a great spot for a snack or lunch.
 Leaving the ledge, the Blue Loop soon reaches a second junction where the Yellow Trail heads south to Cooley Hill and the Blue Loop turns right.
+(NOTE: A backcountry ski trail also comes into this junction; make sure you take a sharp right to stay on the Blue Loop).

 Climbing moderately, you pass several limited views to the north and soon reach the junction with the Red Trail, about 1.3 miles from the trailhead.
 Turn right to continue on the Blue Loop.
 For the next half mile, the trail is marked with blue stakes and follows a snowmobile trail, descending steadily to the northwest with views towards Vermont.
 Care should be taken on this portion of the trail as the surface is sometimes rough with no distinct footbed.
 Eventually you will reach a post with trail signs on your right; turn right here and head easterly down the northern side of the Blue Loop.
 The trailhead is about 1 mile from this junction.